 The fastest way to lose control of an audience is to make an announcement and it not happen.
 This is especially important at the beginning of a wedding reception during the grand entrance.

 A failed announcement would make the MC and the wedding couple (who are exposed all alone on the dance floor) look bad.

 Here is What Happened

-So the first dance song is playing and just about up to the instrumental section when the announcement was to be made…
+The first dance song is playing and just about up to the instrumental section when the announcement (for the bridal party to join the bride and groom on the dance floor) was to be made…

 I quickly went around to the tables and found each member of the bridal party and asked them to line up with their partner.
 (You can see this happening on the video.)